Anstin07/Flow_Beginner-module3/README.md

 'designation': A field type of String to store the employee's designation. 'department': A field type of String to store the employee's department.

-'age': A field type of UInt to store the person's age.
+'age': A field type of UInt to store the employees age.

 'account': A field type of Address to store the person's blockchain address.
 This is used to uniquely identify individuals in the 'people' mapping.